JohannesEmm/multidimensional_welfare_ar6/README.md

 # Todos:
  - check computation of welfare metric
  - check that minima and maxima make sense
- - plot the data and check for consistency
  - implement more flexibly weighting scenarios

 # Issues: